milanchee37/gittutorial/README.md

-This is RADME file for tutorial
+This is README file for tutorial